rabumaabraham/AI-Interview-Coach/README.md

 ## 💡 Usage Guide

 1. Paste the job description into the input field.
-2. Click "Generate Questions" to receive AI-curated interview prompts.
+2. Click "Start Interview" to receive AI curated interview prompts.
 3. Listen as each question is read aloud.
-4. Respond verbally to each prompt—your voice is captured in real-time.
+4. Respond verbally to each prompt, your voice is captured in real-time.
 5. Get instant feedback on your responses, including suggestions for improvement.
-6. (Optional) Enable camera for facial expression-based feedback.
+6. Enable camera for facial expression-based feedback.

 ---